l1kw1d/PolyMon/README.md

 ## Integration with Everything tool (https://www.voidtools.com/) to enable Desktop Search for files and get file hashes.

 ![DesktopSearch](Images/desktop-search-temp.PNG)

-   You can click on Desktop Search tab and search for any files on the entire system (with regex support enabled by default).
-   With the help of Everything service, PolyMon will display all search results.
+PolyMon 1.0.40.6 comes integrated with the powerful desktop search engine **[Everything](https://www.voidtools.com/)**.
+This strengthens PolyMon's endpoint investigation capabilities.
+Everything search engine can be accessed via "Desktop Search" tab in the PolyMon UI.
-   Further on clicking "Get File Hash", PolyMon will fetch the hashes of searched files and display alongwith file names.
+Using the similar syntax as that of Everything, desktop search can be accomplished.
+Additionally, on clicking "Get File Hash" button, PolyMon will fetch the hashes of searched files and display alongwith file names.
 These results can be exported into a csv file via Export button.
 Just browse any location and provide file name, then click "Export".
+This combined functionality enables being able to search for file based on hashes as well as names and folder locations.
+Everything tool is bundled with PolyMon and will get automatically installed.
+This poses some bit of limitations if the Everything tool was installed outside of PolyMon.
+Please check the **FAQ** section to understand the known issues and limitations.

 ## Search for IOCs - added support for searching IP address within Polylogyx event tables.